dotnet/runtime/src/clr/README.md

 .NET Core is a [.NET Foundation](http://www.dotnetfoundation.org/projects) project.

 ## Related Projects
-There are many .NET related projects on GitHub.
+There are many .NET projects on GitHub.

 - The
 [.NET home repo](https://github.com/Microsoft/dotnet) links to 100s of .NET projects, from Microsoft and the community.